 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

 Located along Lake Michigan, Chicago is third most populated city in the United States.
 Chicago was not only home to the first skyscrapers, but is also home to a wide variety of companies.
-If you find yourself in Chicago for work or a conference, there are many activities that will allow you to see the city at night.
+If you find yourself in the Windy City for work or a conference, there are many activities that will allow you to see Chicago at night.

 The proper name of the famous Chicago sculpture is the Cloud Gate, but everyone just calls it the Bean.
-Since Millenium Park in a public park, you can visit the Bean at any time of day – and if you go in the evening after work, there will be less people around and you can take better pictures!
-You will be able to take a great photograph of the city’s skyline reflected in the sculpture.
-You can also walk around the rest of Millenium Park and see other sculptures available.
+Since Millennium Park in a public park, you can visit the Bean at any time of day – and if you go in the evening after work, there will be less people around and you can take better pictures!
+You will be able to take a great photograph Chicago at night’s city skyline reflected in the sculpture.
+You can also walk around the rest of Millennium Park and see other sculptures available.

 During the week, the Navy Pier closes at 8:00 pm.
 With different attractions, shopping, and restaurants, the Navy Pier could be a nice afternoon spent with the team.
-There are also dinner cruises available.
+If you are in Chicago at night, dinner cruises are available and offer gorgeous tours with a meal.
 Some sightseeing and dinner cruises board as late as 6:30 pm and finish around 9:00 pm.
 Every Wednesday, Chicago also shoots fireworks in the harbor.
-The fireworks show is great to watch from your cruise.

 Dine at Harry Caray’s 7th Inning Stretch and visit the Chicago Sports Museum

-Sports fans would have a blast spending the evening at the Water Tower Place on Chicago’s Magnificent Mile.
+Sports fans would have a blast spending Chicago at night at the Water Tower Place on Chicago’s Magnificent Mile.
 Harry Caray’s 7th Inning Stretch offers typical American comfort food including burgers, pizza, and tacos.
 The Chicago Sports Museum, free with dinner or $6 on its own, is open until 8:30 pm during the week, and can be toured as soon as you are finished eating.

 Check out the rest of the Midwest: